decileapp/decile/README.md

   <br />
 </p>

 This repo contains the open-source code to host your own version of Decile.
-Otherwise, join the waitlist for our [hosted version](https://decile.app).
+Join the waitlist for our [hosted version](https://decile.app).

 Contributions welcome!